-My Goeppertia micans plants are growing in a fairly shaded spot, where they seem very happy.
+My Goeppertia micans plants that you can see pictured above are growing in a fairly shaded spot, where they seem very happy.
 These plants grow steadily but very slowly.
 Most days I administer my Goeppertia micans with a light mist of rainwater over their leaves, but other than this I’ve not given my plants any other special care or attention.
 I grow all of my terrarium plants, my houseplants, and all my garden plants in peat-free compost.
 This terrarium was filled with a mixture of spent compost, coir compost, perlite, and vermiculite.
-I guess these plants have been grown in the same compost for a couple of years now and they seem very happy.
-I’ve never given them any fertiliser; my Goeppertia micans plants are simply misted with rainwater.
+I guess these plants have been grown in the same compost for at least three years now and they seem very happy.
+I’ve never given these plants any fertiliser; my Goeppertia micans plants are simply misted with rainwater.

-To see my houseplant plant pages and find my pictures and information to help you grow a wide range of houseplants, please click here.
+To see more houseplant pages with pictures and information on growing a wide range of indoor plants, please click here.

 To see all of my plant pages and find my tips for growing vegetables, fruit, herbs, perennials, annuals, trees, shrubs, climbers and more, please click here.